Edited by: Keri Stooksbury

 We may be compensated when you click on product links, such as credit cards, from one or more of our advertising partners.
 Terms apply to the offers below.
 See our Advertising Policy for more about our partners, how we make money, and our rating methodology.
 Opinions and recommendations are ours alone.

 Alaska Airlines’ Mileage Plan program is an award-winning airline loyalty program that allows members to earn and redeem miles for travel on both Alaska Airlines and its suite of Oneworld partners like American Airlines and British Airways and non-alliance partners like Aer Lingus and Singapore Airlines.

-The airline’s wide-range of partners opens you up to tons of interesting redemptions.
-Think low-cost American Airlines business class awards to Europe and posh flights to Hong Kong on Cathay Pacific.
+The airline’s wide range of partners opens you up to tons of interesting redemptions.
+Think low-cost American Airlines business class awards to Europe and posh first class flights to Hong Kong on Cathay Pacific.

 However, Alaska Airlines miles are also some of the hardest airline miles to earn.
-You can’t transfer in points from any major credit card points programs and the airline’s co-branded credit card offerings have relatively limited welcome bonuses.
+You can’t transfer in points from any major credit card points programs outside of Marriott Bonvoy and the airline’s co-branded credit card offerings have relatively limited welcome bonuses and spending categories.

 But this doesn’t mean that you can’t build up a large Mileage Plan point balance quickly.
 In fact, with a bit of dedication, you can earn a cool 100,000 Alaska Airlines Mileage Plan miles within just 90 days of opening an account.